 A: The directory is available to view and download only.
 No printed copies are available.
 The directory is divided into two versions.
 One version lists organizations offering scholarships that are only for Martin County students.
 The second version lists organizations offering scholarships that are only for Palm Beach County students.
 Both versions offer extras such as statewide and nationwide organizations offering scholarships as well as links to other helpful scholarship search websites along with a glossary of financial aid terms.

 Still have questions about the application process?
-Get in touch with Stephanie Mejias, Grants and Scholarship Administrator by email or call her directly at (561) 340-4504.
+Get in touch with the Community Investment department by email here or call 561.659.6800.